liquidy/CS-143-Project/README.txt

            it contains only [ID, isSource, isDestination, isRouter].

     TOPOLOGY: This is a matrix that stores the data for the links.
 If there are n nodes, then topology will be an n x n matrix.
-The (i,j)th entry of TOPOLOGY is [-1] if there is no link between devices with ids i and j, and [isMonitored, rate, propogationTime bufferCapacity] if there is a link between devices i and j.
+The (i,j)-th entry of TOPOLOGY is [-1] if there is no link between devices with ids i and j, and [isMonitored, rate, propogationTime bufferCapacity] if there is a link between devices i and j.